 Ballet flats were billed as the answer to women’s high-heel problems.
 Sadly, these cute, easy-to-wear shoes tend to go a little too far in the other direction, offering almost no arch support or protection.
 According to one expert, cheap flats can be the equivalent of “walking on cardboard.”

-Alternatives for Men: Okay, so men don’t generally rock ballet flats, but Luca Chiara makes some great travel-friendly shoes for dudes, including the Andrea loafer, a sleek, ultralightweight option that doesn’t sacrifice cushioning or comfort.
+Alternatives for Men: Okay, so men don’t generally rock ballet flats, but Clarks makes some great travel-friendly shoes for dudes, including the Reazor Edge loafer, a sleek, moccasin option that doesn’t sacrifice cushioning or comfort.

 The companies shilling toning shoes make such lofty promises: Wear them and get an amazing workout without doing anything extra!
 Unfortunately, as recent settlements have made clear, those claims are nothing but lies.
 As one podiatrist told the Huffington Post, toning shoes can actually hurt your feet by causing tendonitis, stress fractures, and sprains.

 Alternatives for Women: Pick a shoe that offers all of the cushioning of a toning shoe with none of the false advertising.
-Ahnu’s Crissy Shoe is a stylish alternative with a dual-density sole that provides extra shock absorption for heel and arch support, an antimicrobial sock liner to keep things fresh, and adjustable crisscross straps to keep your foot secure.
+Ahnu’s Karma Latitude Leather Ballet Flat is a stylish alternative with a contoured midsole for lightweight support and cushioning, a cork-wrapped footbed (that’s also antimicrobial treated) to minimize odor-causing bacteria, and adjustable hook and loop straps to keep your foot secure.
 All Ahnu shoes use a patented neutral-positioning system called Numentum Technology, which helps promote a stable and balanced stride.

 Pointed-toe dress shoes have made a fashion comeback for men and women, which is bad news for your feet.
 This type of footwear can put pressure on the front of your foot, causing problems like nerve pain, bunions, blisters, and hammertoes.
 When traveling, opt for something with a wide, rounded toe box instead.